HooplaHoorah/horizon-worlds-training-guide/meta_horizon_training.md

 4. **Gen AI Texture Generation tool** – Produces textures for 3D objects and lets you assign them to meshes, save them to your asset library and generate textures from “wild” objects【161383628032269†screenshot】.

 These tools speed up content creation and help non‑experts produce scripts, audio and art assets.

+> **Note:** All of the Gen AI tools described above are integrated directly into the **Horizon Desktop Editor**.
+You access them through the desktop editor’s interface rather than a standalone website, and they store generated outputs in your local project’s asset library.
+There is currently no web‑only version of these tools, so you must be logged into the desktop editor to generate code, audio, metadata or textures【782422281166655†screenshot】.

 ## 4 Creating Your First World